Lap 5 - Critique

 (also via Google Books)

 You also heard us mention precedent studies.
 That is a term that - as far as I know - comes out of architecture practice.
 The idea is that we may study previous works and designs to inform elements we might include in new ones.
-Below is a clip of what it looks like to teach precedent study in a high school class room.
-This own is from one of my creative heroines - Emily Pilloton at Project H Design:
+Below is a clip of what it looks like to teach precedent study in a high school classroom.
+This is from one of my creative heroines - Emily Pilloton at Project H Design:

 Your Turn to Play